 My heart still skips a beat at the thought of freshly sharpened pencils and lots of new faces.
 It’s not just me that thinks that, right?

 Tonight, my hands are stained with grease, my clothes are littered with dust, and my hair is a frizzy mess.
-I’m hardly fazed by my appearance, though.
-Underneath the dirty nails and wet boots, my heart beats proudly.
-For a short time tonight, I stopped worrying about college financial aid and dropped whatever else has… Continue reading Why dirty hands equal a happy heart
+Underneath these dirty nails and wet boots, my wild heart beats proudly.

 “If he can do it, so can I” never held much meaning for me growing up.
 So it wasn’t until I found myself in the back of ambulance, listening to the conversation with our patient, that the impact of those words hit me.

 The members of Plymouth Vol. Fire Department are now the proud owners of a shiny, 1991 Spartan Tanker.

 Tonight marks the last module exam of EMT Class.
 We’ll never take one again.